daffazn/portfolio/README.md

 # Data Analysis Projects

 This repository contains individual projects that demonstrate my ability to use various tools and programming languages for data analysis.
-Most of these projects contain the process of data extraction, wrangling, cleaning, manipulation, exploration, and visualization.
-This repository will continue to be updated over time, either by addition of a new project or by the update of the existing project.
+Most of these projects have the process of data extraction, wrangling, cleaning, manipulation, exploration, and visualization.
+This repository will continue to be updated over time, either by adding a new project or by updating the existing project.

-I use Jupyter Notebook to show my work, except for the project that use Tableau.
+I use Jupyter Notebook to show my work, except for the project that uses Tableau.

-## Historical Airplane Accident Analysis
-I web-scraped historical airplane accident data from planecrashinfo.com, which contains details of +5,000 accidents from 1908 until 2021.
-I use Python with the help of NumPy, Pandas, and Matplotlib libraries to do all the work.
+**More details of each project are in each repository.**

-## Twitter Keyword Analysis
+## Google Play Store Market Analysis (Python)
-I extracted +300,000 tweets containing keyword of Cristiano or Ronaldo (or both) at the day of his first match with Manchester United after his return.
-I use Tweepy Python library to access the Twitter API.
-The latest Tweepy stable release can only access the Twitter API v1.1, but I wanted to access the v2 because it gives more detalis about the tweet.
-So I decided to use the latest beta version of Tweepy.

-I found an error when I was requesting specific data queries for the tweets.
-After exploring the library's code, I found the source of error and modify the code.
-So in the end, I used this modified library to extract the tweets.
-I also have included the modified file in this repository.
+•	Using a Kaggle’s dataset that consists of public metrics of the 10,000+ apps from Google Play Store<br>
+•	Conducting data cleaning and data wrangling using NumPy and Pandas to get a more accurate analysis<br>
+•	Performing univariate, bivariate, and multivariate visualization using Matplotlib and Seaborn to find insights<br>

-## European Soccer Analysis
+## European Soccer Analysis (SQL)
-I used a Kaggle’s dataset that consists of 25,000+ match details of European soccer leagues and other things related to it, from 2008 season until 2016.
-The data originally is in the form of an SQLite file (.sqlite).
-I migrated it to PostgreSQL database using Python’s SQLAlchemy and prepared the data using Pandas.
-Then I made the queries in PostgreSQL dialect.
-I also utilize Python so I can show the query results in Jupyter Notebook.
+•	Using a Kaggle’s dataset that consists of details related to 25,000+ European Soccer matches<br>
+•	Preparing the data and migrate it to the PostgreSQL database using Python’s SQLAlchemy<br>
+•	Conducting different kinds of SQL queries to demonstrate ways to get insights and answer questions<br>

+## Historical Airplane Accident Analysis (Python)
+•	Web scraping 5,000+ data about historical airplane accidents from multiple web pages<br>
+•	Wrangling and manipulating the data using NumPy and Pandas to get a more accurate analysis<br>
+•	Conducting data exploration to find insights and doing simple visualization using Matplotlib<br>

-## COVID-19 Data Analysis
+## COVID-19 Data Dashboard (Tableau)
-I used a dataset from Our World in Data that consists of 100,000+ data of daily pandemic information in every country, then I made a Tableau dashboard out of it.
+•	Using a dataset from data.world that consists of 100,000+ data of daily pandemic information in every country<br>
+•	Connecting Tableau’s workbook to the data.world using Web Data Connector to get real-time data<br>
+•	Making a Tableau dashboard containing interactive visualizations like density map, time-series plot, bar, etc<br>

+## Twitter Keyword Analysis (Python)
+•	Extracting 300,000+ tweets containing a keyword using a modified library to access the Twitter API v2<br>
+•	Using time distribution and words frequency analysis to find insights about reactions caused by an event<br>
+•	Performing simple sentiment analysis for every data to determine its positive or negative polarity<br>

-## Police Activity Analysis
+## Police Activity Analysis (Python)
-I used Stanford Open Policing dataset that consists of 500,000+ traffic stops details conducted by the police in State of Rhode Island in the US.
-I use Python with the help of NumPy, Pandas, and Matplotlib libraries to do all the work.
+•	Using a Stanford Open Policing dataset that consists of 500,000+ traffic stops details conducted by the police<br>
+•	Doing simple exploratory data analysis using Pandas and Matplotlib to answer some questions<br>